azuredevcollege/trainingdays/day4/challenges/02-github-actions-intro.md

 <!-- index.html -->
 Hello World! 🌍
 ```

 ![Index.html](./images/helloworldindexhtml.png)

-And save the file using the commit changes dialog at the very bottom of the
+And save the file using the commit changes dialog at the bottom of the
 editor window.

-A few **minutes** later your profile page will be visibile on:
+**Minutes** later your profile page will be visible on:

 `https://<username or organizationname>.github.io`